Posted by Martin Heller Potempa & Sheppard, PLLC on July 9, 2020

 The parent has engaged in willful abandonment that continues for an extended period of time.

-Physical or sexual abuse or a pattern of emotional abuse of the parent, child, or of another person in the home has occurred.
+Physical or sexual abuse or a pattern of emotional abuse of the parent, child, or another person in the home has occurred.

 The parent has been convicted of an adult sexual offense.